ilanpillemer/ilanpillemer.github.io/_drafts/acme.md

 9 acme -f /mnt/font/Hack-Regular/13a/font -a -m
 9 acme -f /mnt/font/FiraCode-Regular/13a/font -a
 9 acme -f /mnt/font/FiraCode-Medium/13a/font -a

+You can also try out different fonts in a window by executing something like the below

+    Font /mnt/font/Hack-Regular/13a/font

 9pfuse `namespace`/acme /mnt/acme

 [more fonts can be found here..](https://fonts.google.com/)s